 We are going to help Appleby by going shopping for disks online.

-This is an 8 TB disk by Seagate and it costs $459 on Amazon.
+This is an 8 TB disk by Seagate, and it costs $459 on Amazon.
 It does not seem that large.
-When installed in a server, it’s larger, but a single rack can hold a vast number of spinning disks.
+When installed in a server, it’s larger, but a single rack can hold many spinning disks.

 Appleby should probably keep up to date on the sizes of disks before stating that it takes hundreds of spinning disks, and those SAP customers can’t afford the room to place the disks.
 The statement is wrong in multiple dimensions.
 It is a laughable conjecture, and therefore…